 Currently, the shelter has a dedicated staff.
-The full-time Director and House Manager work together with the part-time Bookkeeper, Office Worker and 4 Intake Specialists.
+The full-time Director and House Manager work together with the part-time Bookkeeper, 1 Office Workers, 3 Intake Specialists and an Intern.

 We are funded by several sources including the Ohio Department of Development, United Way of Ashtabula County and FEMA.
 Local contributions from area churches, companies and private citizens also serve a vital role in the support of the shelter.